Why Your Small Business Needs a SWOT Analysis and How to Use It

 - How do your weaknesses influence your chances of survival in your business environment?

 Your SWOT analysis should already have got you thinking strategically, but you still need to apply the information you’ve gathered.
-Here’s what you’ll do:
+You should review the results of your SWOT analysis clockwise according to the grid, beginning with strengths.

 - Can you build on your strengths and improve your competitive edge?